Friday, December 18, 2020

 4. Our on-campus cadet environment provides structure, social support, and a system of accountability that is central to the success of our students.

 We believe that the structured environment we provide on our campus is one of the biggest reasons our young men achieve success in the classroom, on the playing fields, and in their development of life skills and foundational values.
 While we are prepared to provide distance education if circumstances require it during the school year, we remain committed to providing a full boarding experience, with classroom instruction, athletic competition, and residential life activities to the fullest extent possible.

 For more information...

-We will continue to update our Frequently Asked Questions (FAQ) page regarding reopening of school and COVID-19 procedures located at this URL:
+We will continue to update our Frequently Asked Questions (FAQ) page regarding our COVID-19 procedures located at this URL:

 School Choices...Life Decisions

-As I think about all the young people across our nation who might be pushed back into online learning for another school year with no sports and limited social contact with others their age, it breaks my heart.
+As I think about all the young people across our nation who have been pushed back into online learning for another school year with no sports and limited social contact with others their age, it breaks my heart.